kubernetes/ingress-nginx/controllers/gce/README.md

 #### Deletion

 Most production loadbalancers live as long as the nodes in the cluster and are torn down when the nodes are destroyed.
-That said, there are plenty of use cases for deleting an Ingress, deleting a loadbalancer controller, or just purging external loadbalancer resources alltogether.
+That said, there are plenty of use cases for deleting an Ingress, deleting a loadbalancer controller, or just purging external loadbalancer resources altogether.
 Deleting a loadbalancer controller pod will not affect the loadbalancers themselves, this way your backends won't suffer a loss of availability if the scheduler pre-empts your controller pod.
 Deleting a single loadbalancer is as easy as deleting an Ingress via kubectl:
 ```shell
 $ kubectl delete ing echomap
 $ kubectl logs --follow glbc-6m6b6 l7-lb-controller